mirorauhala/brain/docs/cloud/digitalocean.md

 images, css, and javascript, but on the other hand, they tell to avoid[^2] small files under 20MB in size as it's more performant to host larger files.

-The performance gains for small web assets in the kilobytes is propably negligible.
+The performance gains for small web assets in the kilobytes is probably negligible.